Creative Commons Licenses

 How do I license my work?

-Please go to http://creativecommons.org/choose/ and use the license chooser tool.
+The simplest way is to use the Creative Commons license chooser tool.
 It will automatically generate the CC license icon and the notice based on your preference.
 For specific instructions, see the steps below:

 2. You will be taken to the CC license chooser application.
 Your choice on the left panel will update the other panels on the page.